Vanessa Cowan BSc, PhD, DVM

 Ongoing projects

-- Investigating the effect of endurance exercise in horses on cardiac troponin I release using a stall-side test
+- Investigating the effect of endurance exercise in horses on cardiac troponin I release using a human point-of-care test

 - Effect of isoflavone supplementation on ergot-induced vasoconstriction in beef cattle